-UNISON is working with colleges to ensure that staff are paid properly and treated fairly during the Covid-19 pandemic.
+UNISON is working to ensure that staff are paid properly and treated fairly, and that colleges operate safely in 2021/22.

 We know that many staff will be worried and anxious during this time, and UNISON is doing everything it can to uphold your rights at work, guarantee your financial position and safeguard your health.

 UNISON has produced some FAQs setting out the latest advice for college staff working in England and Wales.

 For general information about your rights at work during this health emergency please visit our dedicated web page.

 If you have any concerns or other questions, please contact your local UNISON branch.